 It’s that time of year again.
-Like any good Australian, with the return of the warmer weather our ‘scaly friends’ will soon be out and about, grabbing food after their winter slumber.
-Our resident snake charmer and licenced Sydney Wildlife handler, Aaron Holmes shares his top tips for safely interacting with these awesome creatures.
+Like any good Australian, with the return of the warmer weather, our ‘scaly friends’ will soon be out and about, grabbing food after their winter slumber.
+Our resident snake charmer and licensed Sydney Wildlife handler, Aaron Holmes shares his top tips for safely interacting with these awesome creatures.

 The warm weather has brought out some of our reptilian friends and so has begun the customary panic-attacks from people who don’t understand nor like snakes, not to mention the screams of “BROWN SNAKE” for any little critter that happens to have a slightly brownish tinge.